PMD 85

 The PMD 85 is an 8-bit personal computer produced since 1985 by the companies Tesla Piešťany and Tesla Bratislava in the former Czechoslovakia.

 The production was local, due to a lack of foreign currency for purchasing systems from the West.

 They were deployed en masse in schools throughout Slovakia, while the IQ 151 performed a similar role in the Czech part of the country.
 The first Czechoslovak video games were created on the PMD 85 (other platforms were ZX Spectrum and Atari).

-Several variants were developed (PDM 85-0, PDM 85, PDM 85-2, PDM 85-2A, PDM 85-3), with slightly different specifications and compatibility.
+Several variants were developed (PMD 85-0, PMD 85, PMD 85-2, PMD 85-2A, PMD 85-3), with slightly different specifications and compatibility.